-3. The side-effects of outright purchases of government bonds: the risk of expectation reversal
+C. The side-effects of outright purchases of government bonds: The risk of expectation reversal

 What is noteworthy in Svensson (1999) is that inflationary expectations may not stay at a constant rate after deflationary expectations have been eliminated.
 Suppose, for example, that moderate inflation has started after deflationary expectations have vanished when budget deficits (or base money) have increased to such an extent that they do not go down easily.
 The best scenario in such a situation is for inflation to continue.
-While interest rates will go up at the same time and bond issues will be increasingly difficult, the debt-reduction effects will outweigh the increase in interest payments (because government liabilities are long-term fixed-income liabilities), thereby avoiding a default situation, and the economy may recover.
+While interest rates will go up at the same time and bond issues will be increasingly difficult, the debt-reduction effects will outweigh the increase in interest payments (because government liabilities are long-term fixed-income liabilities), therefore default can avoided, and the economy may recover.

 Depending on the state of government liabilities, however, a drastic change in expectation formation cannot be ruled out.
 Suppose, for example, that unanticipated inflation is perceived as a loss of fiscal discipline or that aggressive bond purchases on the secondary market by the central bank are perceived as equivalent to the underwriting of new bonds.
-In such a case, long-term interest rates will shoot up and, in the worst-case scenario, new issues of bonds will become nearly impossible.30
+In such a case, long-term interest rates will shoot up, and in the worst-case scenario, new issues of bonds will become nearly impossible.

-The lessons of hyperinflation are that doubts about the sustainability of government liabilities (or commitment to gold convertibility in the gold-standard era) entail a risk that confidence in central bank notes-the liabilities of the central bank-will also be lost because notes are backed by government.
-The present and future choices in fiscal and monetary policies affect market expectations about future public finances, which could, in turn, affect today's prices and interest rates.
+The lessons of hyperinflation are that doubts about the sustainability of government liabilities (or commitment to gold convertibility in the gold-standard era) entail a risk that confidence in central bank notes--the liabilities of the central bank-will be also lost because notes are backed by government.
+The present and future choices in fiscal and monetary policies affect market expectations about future public finances, which could in turn affect prices and interest rates at present.

 The literature that casts doubt on the sustainability of Japan's government debt does not argue that the government may not be able to roll over debts right away.
 Rather, it says that the continuation of the present course of fiscal policy will make debts unsustainable in the future.
 If temporary turmoil in an interest rate surge were to deter new bond issues, however, confidence in fiscal discipline would be lost, and there would be no small risk that confidence in bank notes would also be lost.
-In other words, inflation may not be a monetary but a fiscal phenomenon (Sargent and Wallace [1981]).
+In other words, inflation may not be a monetary but a fiscal phenomenon (Sargent and Wallace 1981).
 This risk has nothing to do with the fact that the Bank of Japan enjoys operational independence from the government or that the Public Finance Law prohibits the Bank from undertaking bonds on the primary market, and the risk could happen only because of expectationary reversal.

 The true intent of Itoh and Shiomi (1999) is to let the Bank of Japan take the initiative in aggressive purchasing operations before the circumstances compel the Bank to undertake new bonds.
-If the Bank were to embark on such a policy, debt reduction, which Itoh and Shiomi (1999) view as a side benefit of monetary easing, would become an end itself, and then that would create market expectations in which priorities over the goals of monetary policy (i.e., price stability) and the unexpected
+If the Bank were to embark on such a policy, debt reduction, which Itoh and Shiomi (1999) view as a side benefit of monetary easing, would become an end itself, and then that would create market expectations, in which priorities over the goals of monetary policy (i.e. price stability) and the unexpected consequences (i.e. budget deficit reduction) of monetary policy have been reversed.
+The incentive for the unified government as a whole to trigger unexpected inflation is quite large, and a new problem of securing commitment to price stability would emerge once the central bank